Join Us!

 Talk therapy is a great way to unpack some of the constructs you may have formed that perpetuate these adverse stress responses, as well as to gather professional advice on steps to take to change those reactions.
 And there are also things you can try some things yourself.

-Some simple cognitive-behavioural (CB or CBT) habits can help form new neural pathways that help you form a sustainable, long-term way to combat anxious reactions.
-CB techniques are one of the most effective alternatives to total reliance on pharmaceuticals, especially when it comes to anxiety responses:
+Some simple cognitive-behavioural (CB or CBT) habits can help write new neural pathways that help you form a sustainable, long-term way to combat high-stress reactions.
+CB techniques are one of the most effective alternatives to total reliance on Rxs, especially when it comes to stress responses:

 These strategies are additive over time, as consistency creates new neural connections and tendencies.
 You’re teaching your mind and body to adapt so it can cope with less help, or – best case scenario – no help at all.
 Consult a mental health practitioner to find strategies that work for you.